 Non-compliance with these laws will be considered as an offense and penalty or imprisonment or both can be levied on the offender.

-Corporation Kit functions as a binder which contains all the important documents of the company ranging from minutes of the meeting to corporate seal.
+Corporation Kit functions as a binder that contains all the important documents of the company ranging from minutes of the meeting to corporate seal.
 It contains all the financial records of the corporation or LLC along with the bylaws and article of association.

 Our experts are adept at handling everything required for corporation or LLC filing.
 We will go the extra mile to help you file your new business leveraging our profound expertise.